Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 When the QLab cue is running, Incoming time code shows up on the top of the Eos screen.

-Here’s a little video:
+Here’s a little video of the end result:

 Next